Hamburg Green Hydrogen Hub

 The Partnership

-Shell, Mitsubishi Heavy Industries (MHI) and Hamburger Energiewerke as well as Vattenfall as strategic partner will establish the Hamburg Green Hydrogen Hub at the Hamburg-Moorburg power plant site.
+Luxcara and Hamburger Energiewerke will establish the Hamburg Green Hydrogen Hub at the Hamburg-Moorburg power plant site.
 Here, wind and solar power will become green hydrogen.
 The plan is to build an electrolyser with a capacity of 100 megawatts and the potential for further expansion.
 It supplies hydrogen to industries and the port as well as applications in transport in Hamburg and the surrounding area.

 What is hydrogen?